Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Riemann Fixed Point

 In \fig{fig:fp4smallfixpointfunc} we show the fixed point effective action $f(r^2/6) + r z(r^2/6)$ at the Riemann fixed point at different approximation orders $N$.
 A converging behaviour within $r \approx \pm 1.9$ can be observed and it can be seen that the polynomial solution diverges alternatingly at the boundary of the converging regime.
 This suggests that the poles which limit the radius of the convergence of the polynomial solution are not on the real axis, but somewhere in the complex plane.

 This behaviour and the fact that the fixed singularities of the differential equation \eq{floweqnabc} are at $r \approx 2.00648$ and $r \approx -9.99855$ suggest that the radius of convergence of the polynomial solution is not maximal and can be extended.
-It is then natural to numerically integrate the differential equation and enlarge the converging region, however, the appearance of removable singularities, to be discussed in \sct{sec:polyconv}, makes this rather difficult.
-Hence, we follow a different approach and use the Pad\'e approximation to extend the polynomial solution beyond its radius of convergence.
-Some details about this are given in \sct{sec:polyconv}. \bfi \efi The fixed point functional using the Pad\'e approximant is shown in \fig{fig:fp4smallfixpointfuncpade}.
-As expected, the radius of convergence is enlarged by using the Pad\'e approximation comparing to the polynomial case.
+It is then natural to numerically integrate the differential equation and enlarge the converging region.
+The result of the numerical integration is shown by the thick black line in \fig{fig:fp4smallfixpointfunc}.
+As expected, the radius of convergence is enlarged comparing to the polynomial case.
 The new radius of convergence reaches up to $r \approx 2$.
 More work is required in order to go beyond the point $r \approx 2.00648$ which necessitates the (numerical) lifting of an apparent pole in the flow; see \cite{Demmel:2015oqa,Gonzalez-Martin:2017gza} for examples.

+We close with a general remark on global solutions.
+From the viewpoint of the asymptotic safety conjecture, it will be important to understand how the Reuter fixed point extends into a global fixed point, including the regime of asymptotically large fields.
+Using the method of functional renormalisation in simpler theories -- such as $O(N)$ or $U(N)$ symmetric scalar $(\phi_a\phi_a)^2_{\rm 3d}$ theories or Gross-Neveu $(\bar\psi_a\psi_a)^2_{\rm 3d}$ theories -- global fixed point have indeed been found rigorously based on the invariants~$\phi^{2}$ or $\bar\psi\psi$, respectively.
+Identifying global solutions in gravity is more demanding, because many more independent invariants can be constructed out of the Riemann tensor.
+Further, it is not known which of these dominate the large-field asymptotics, nor whether the very same set will also dominate the small field region \cite{Falls:2018ylp}.
+Therefore, it is not warranted to presuppose that global solutions must exist for any given subset of curvature invariants retained in the action.